Surrogate Modeling via Factorization Machine and Ising Model with Enhanced Higher-Order Interaction Learning: Details of numerical calculations

 \subsection{Supplementary numercial results}

-In Section~\ref{sec:results}, we presented the correlation results obtained using different numbers of slack variables.
-We found that incorporating slack variables improves the algorithm's performance, particularly by reducing the variance in correlation values across different runs.
+In Sec.~\ref{sec:results}, we presented the correlation results obtained using different numbers of slack variables.
+We found that incorporating slack variables improves the algorithm’s performance, particularly by reducing the variance in correlation values across different runs.
 To further demonstrate this effect, we present both the true responses and the predicted responses generated by \ouralgorithm.

-In Figure~\ref{fig:sc-all-resp}, we compare the true responses with the predicted responses in the first scenario.
+In Fig.~\ref{fig:sc-all-resp}, we compare the true responses with the predicted responses in the first scenario.
 The results include all $64$ matrix entries from $192$ drug combinations across $6$ different settings of additional training data, excluding only those cases where the training process failed to converge.
-Out of a total of $73,728$ data points, Figure~\ref{fig:sc-all-resp} (a) includes $44,236$ points obtained without using any slack variables, while Figure~\ref{fig:sc-all-resp} (b) contains $72,253$ points when $16$ slack variables are used.
-The primary reason for non-convergence appears to be the presence of a "tail" along the y-axis in Figure~\ref{fig:sc-all-resp} (a), which indicates poor model predictions for certain samples.
+Out of a total of $73728$ data points, Fig.~\ref{fig:sc-all-resp}(a) includes $44236$ points obtained without using any slack variables, while Fig.~\ref{fig:sc-all-resp}(b) contains $72253$ points when $16$ slack variables are used.
+The primary reason for nonconvergence appears to be the presence of a “tail” along the y axis in Fig.~\ref{fig:sc-all-resp}(a), which indicates poor model predictions for certain samples.
 The surrogate model incorporating slack variables significantly reduces the emergence of this tail, thereby improving overall performance.
-A similar comparison is presented in Figure 2 of Ref.~\cite{Julkunen2020LeveragingMultiwayInteractions}, where comboFM-5 (a model based on a fifth-order FM) outperforms comboFM-2 by producing fewer outliers in the tail region.
+A similar comparison is presented in Fig.~2 of Ref.~\cite{Julkunen2020LeveragingMultiwayInteractions}, where comboFM-5 (a model based on a fifth-order FM) outperforms comboFM-2 by producing fewer outliers in the tail region.
 In our work, adding slack variables achieves a comparable effect, enhancing prediction accuracy and stability.
+This improvement is particularly significant when the dataset is large, as larger datasets are more likely to contain numerous outliers—due to experimental errors, recording mistakes, or other data collection issues.
+In clean datasets without outliers, quadratic interactions may be sufficient to capture the underlying patterns.
+However, in the presence of outliers, higher-order interactions become necessary to effectively compensate for their distorting effects and maintain model robustness.